zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec05.md

 * Zone: "algo-deprecated-1.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 1.

+### ALGO-DEPRECATED-12
+The DNSKEY algo is 12

+* Zone: "algo-deprecated-12.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 12.

 ### ALGO-DEPRECATED-3
 The DNSKEY algo is 3